car251290/Dashboard-React/README.md

 ## UseContext

 When do you need context?
 The main idea of using the context is to allow your components to access some global data and re-render when that global data is changed.
 Context solves the props drilling problem: when you have to pass down props from parents to children

+## useRef

+The useRef Hook allows you to persist values between renders.
+It can be used to store a mutable value that does not cause a re-render when updated.
+It can be used to access a DOM element directly.